spfuu/shSonos/README.md

 (setup.py coming soon)

+	1. INSTALL

-	1. under the github folder "server.sonos/dist/" you'll find the actual release as a tar.gz file
+	    under the github folder "server.sonos/dist/" you'll find the actual release as a tar.gz file Unzip this file with:

-	2. copy this file to your preferred location and unpack it with "tar -xvf "
+            tar -xvf sonos_broker_release.tar.gz  (adjust the filename to your needs)

+        Go to the unpacked folder and run setup.py with:

+            sudo python3 setup.py install

+        This command will install all the python packages and places the start script to the python folder "/user/local/bin"

+        Run the file sonos_broker with:

+            ./sonos_broker

+        Normally, the script finds the interal ip address of your computer.
+If not, you have start the script with the following parameter:

+            ./sonos_broker --localip x.x.x.x    (x.x.x.x means your ip: run ifconfig - a to find it out)

+    2. CONFIGURATION

-	2. (optional) if you want to start shShonos as background service, edit sonos_server.sh
+        (Optional) if you want to start sonos_broker as background service, edit sonos_broker.sh:

-		* edit DIR variable to /your/path/location
+	        Edit DIR variable to /path/location/of/sonos_broker (default: /usr/local/bin)

-		* edit DAEMON_USER (optional)

-		* edit LOCALIP and set it to the server's local network ip (e.g. 192.168.0.70)

-		* copy file to /etc/init.d if you want to autostart shShonos on system start
+		    Copy file to /etc/init.d if you want to autostart sonos_broker on system start

-		* chmod +x /path/to/sonos_server.sh
+		    Make the file executable with:

-		* chmod +x /path/to/sonos_server.py
+		        chmod +x /path/to/sonos_broker.sh

+		    Start service with:

-		* ./path/to/sonos_server start
+		        sudo ./path/to/sonos_server start|restart|stop

-		* (optional) edit sonos_server.py to edit host and port for the http server (default: 0.0.0.0:9999)
+            Attention!!
+Please notice that the script is running as with the 'background' flag.
+In order that, there is no debug or error output.
+To get these hints in failure cases, remove this flag in sonos_broker.sh

+                from:

+                start-stop-daemon -v --start --pidfile $PIDFILE --background --make-pidfile --startas $DAEMON --

+                to:

+                start-stop-daemon -v --start --pidfile $PIDFILE --make-pidfile --startas $DAEMON --

+	3. RASPBERRY PI USER

-	3. for raspberry pi user, please follow these instruction prior to point 2:
+	    For raspberry pi user, please follow these instruction prior to point 2:

             sudo apt-get update
             sudo apt-get upgrade
             sudo easy_install3 requests

 Testing:
 --------------------------------